ahmadjerjawi/Dotfiles-Dwm-enviroment/README.md

 ## Shortucts and keybinds
- stored at the guide by pressing Modkey+F1 and if you need to add change and if i forgot just read the source code and you know what you are doing
+ stored at the guide by Reading the f config at dwm-flexipatch and if you need to add change and if i forgot just read the source code and you know what you are doing
 ## Getting Started